dagnall53/ESPMQTTRocnetSound/README.md

 or sounds I have cut from a video of the IOW railway Terriers in operation.

 ### Technical
-The Chuff sequece uses four samples than are truncated and sequenced if the chuff period is reduced, giving a realistic (I think) effect for slow speeds.
+The Chuff sequence uses four samples that are truncated and sequenced if the chuff period is reduced, giving a realistic (I think) effect for slow speeds.
 This is the same technique apparently used for commercial DCC sounds.

 ## Hardware
 The hardware expects to use a 12C DAC such as a Adafruit's I2SDAC or a Beyond9032 DAC connected "DIN" to D9/RX  "LRC" to D4 and "CLK" to D8 (D numbers are NodeMCU pin references).